CARGLUMIC ACID tablet, for suspension

 Dosage for Chronic Hyperammonemia due to NAGS Deficiency

-The recommended daily dosage of Carglumic acid tablets for oral suspension in pediatric and adult patients for chronic hyperammonemia due to NAGS deficiency is 10 mg/kg to 100 mg/kg.
+The recommended daily dosage of Carglumic acid tablets for oral suspension in adult and pediatric patients for chronic hyperammonemia due to NAGS deficiency is (based on actual body weight) 10 mg/kg to 100 mg/kg orally daily.

 Divide the daily dosage into 2 to 4 doses and round to the nearest 100 mg (i.e., half of a Carglumic acid tablets for oral suspension).